Ernie Pyle: Death

 Pyle was buried wearing his helmet, among other battle casualties on Ie Shima, between an infantry private and a combat engineer.
 In tribute to their friend, the men of the 77th Infantry Division erected a monument that still stands at the site of his death.
 Its inscription reads: "At this spot the 77th Infantry Division lost a buddy, Ernie Pyle, 18 April 1945."
 Echoing the sentiment of the men serving in the Pacific theater, General Eisenhower said: "The GIs in Europe––and that means all of us––have lost one of our best and most understanding friends."

 Former First Lady Eleanor Roosevelt, who frequently quoted Pyle's war dispatches in her newspaper column, My Day, paid tribute to him in her column the day after his death: "I shall never forget how much I enjoyed meeting him here in the White House last year," she wrote, "and how much I admired this frail and modest man who could endure hardships because he loved his job and our men."
 President Harry S. Truman, who had been in office for less than a week following the death of Franklin Roosevelt on April 12, also paid tribute to Pyle: "No man in this war has so well told the story of the American fighting man as American fighting men wanted it told.
 He deserves the gratitude of all his countrymen."

+Pyle's friend, war correspondent Frederick C. Painton, died of a heart attack on Guam on March 31, 1945.
+The two had met, and sometimes traveled together, covering the North African and Italian campaigns in 1943, after which Painton profiled Pyle for the Saturday Evening Post.
+When Pyle heard the news of Painton's death, he immediately wrote a tribute.
+Pyle's death followed within days, thus his last published column (April 28) paid homage to a fellow correspondent.

 After the war, Pyle's remains were moved to a U.S. military cemetery on Okinawa.
 In 1949, his remains were some of the first to be interred at the National Memorial Cemetery of the Pacific in Honolulu, Oahu, Hawaii.